 Assessing the type of breath sounds and patterns of respiration is fundamental to diagnosing respiratory emergencies.
-And with experience, you as a paramedic can quickly distinguish the level of seriousness of each situation.
+With your experience as a paramedic, you can quickly distinguish the level of seriousness of each situation.
 Here are some quick reminders about auscultating breath sounds:

 - If possible, have your patient sitting up when you auscultate the chest.

 - Have your patient take deep breaths through an open mouth, to improve air movement and lung sounds.

 - Place the diaphragm of the stethoscope against bare skin, not on clothing.

 - Document your baseline findings, so that they can be compared to subsequent assessments.

 Abnormal, or adventitious, breath sounds often indicate underlying conditions.
 With practice and experience, the various types of abnormal sounds can be quickly identified, expediting your diagnoses.
 Here are the most common:

 - Wheezes: high-pitched continuous sounds indicating a constricted airway, typically heard associated with asthma attacks

 - Rhonchi: continuous low-pitched sounds associated with mucus in the airway